ridoansaleh/authentication-in-react-apps/README.md

 How to run this web app :

-1. Download or clone this repository into your local computer.
+1. Download or clone this repository into your local computer
 2. Open terminal or CMD
 3. Move to your project directory (<code>cd authentication-in-react-apps</code>)
 4. Run the web app by <code>npm start</code>